 The night of the event, I was hoping that I would be one of the first to tell their story so I could get it over with, but no such luck.
 I was number four of five.
 Waiting in the “green room” until it was my turn was excruciating.
 When my turn came, I walked onto the stage and looked out to a pitch black room.
 The only thing I could see was a bright light that shone on the stage from the back of the room.
 Despite it being a small venue, the faces of the audience weren't visible, which was probably a good thing.
 The story I told takes place in Jack’s room, on a difficult night near the end of his life.
 As I spoke into the microphone, looking into the blackness, I felt physically transported to Jack’s room.
 Every word came alive – the scene was real, the emotions were real and Jack was literally in the room with me.
 I saw him and felt him in a way that words can never adequately describe.
 For nine and a half minutes, it was just me and Jack in that room.

 I couldn’t see the audience’s reaction to my story, but I’m told there were tears.
 Mark shared these words with me a few days after the event: “the audience was instantly transported to a place few people can imagine and they will be better off because of it.”
 I’ll take his word for it because I don’t think I will ever be able to watch the video of the event once it becomes available.
-I will forever be grateful for this opportunity, not because I got to be on stage speaking to a live audience (an introvert and perfectionist’s worst nightmare!), but because I got to be back in the room with Jack, if only for nine and a half minutes.
+I will forever be grateful for this opportunity, not because I got to be on stage speaking to a live audience (an introvert and perfectionist’s worst nightmare!), but because I got to be back in the room with Jack.
 I got to lay in bed beside him, hold his soft hand and listen to music with him.
 It was surreal.
 It was pure, unconditional love.
 It was a gift.

 Jack is a force and he continues to pave the path forward for me.
 Every time I think that I’ve shared Jack’s story enough and maybe it’s time for me to hang up my hat and move on from being “Jack’s mom,” opportunities show themselves and things seem to fall into place.
 There are too many instances to mention, but what I will say is that I don’t believe in coincidences, I believe in the power of Jack and God - a team that has kept me on my toes and taken me places I never dreamed possible over the last ten years.
 I don’t know when the ride ends, but I will continue to take Jack’s lead, listen and say "yes" when the opportunities present themselves.
 And when the time comes that the opportunities cease or I feel that our story has reached its end, I will be okay with that.
 Jack taught me that I get to choose whether I live the life I was given as a tragedy or as an opportunity.
 Begrudgingly at first, and now with open arms, I choose to live life as an extraordinary opportunity.